What Is Personal vs Accounting Variance?

 Exactly what is variance, and how does it relate to both accounting and personal budgeting?

-In accounting terms -- which is arguably the word's most common use -- variance measures the spread between two numbers within a given data set.
+In accounting terms -- which is arguably the most common use of the word -- variance measures the spread between two numbers within a given data set.
 Let's take a look at how it's calculated:

 Step 1: Calculate the difference between each number and the data set's mean.
 Example: Mean = 10.
 Numbers = 8 and 14.
 Difference = -2 and 4, respectively.

 Step 2: Square the differences so that the result of Step 2 is a positive number.

 Step 3: Divide the sum of the squares by the number of values within the set.

 Not to confuse matters, but variance is also a personal budgeting definition, so let's take a look at variance as it relates to personal budgeting.

 Variance is the discrepancy between the projected amount that you'll spend within a category versus the actual amount.
 For example, if you think you'll spend $400 on groceries but you only spent $350 on groceries, you have a variance of $50.

 In our budgeting worksheets, we ask you to fill out the estimated amount you plan on spending on items like clothing, car repairs and holiday gifts.
 Then we tell you to wait one month before you fill out the following column labeled "actual."